 Avoid the “Lesson Essay”

 Another common mistake occurs when students focus too heavily on delivering a moral.
-Admissions readers are not looking for essays that sound like motivational speeches.

-Instead of forcing a clear lesson, allow your reflection to emerge naturally.
 Many effective unique essay ideas end with thoughtful insight rather than a neatly packaged conclusion.
-Authenticity matters more than perfection in essay storytelling.

 Authentic Voice Matters